-- What: Adult day care is an organized program of supportive care in a group environment.
-The care is provided to members who need a degree of supervision and assistance on a regular or intermittent basis in a day care setting. - Where: In an adult day program and not the provider's home. - Unit: A unit is 15 minutes or a half day or a full day.
+What: Adult day care is an organized program of supportive care in a group environment.
+The care is provided to members who need a degree of supervision and assistance on a regular or intermittent basis in a day care center.

+Where: In an adult day program